intensite/OctoPrint-roomTemp/README.md

 # Plugin that displays room temperature on navbar
-Based on OctoPrint-NavbarTemp by imrahil (https://github.com/imrahil/OctoPrint-NavbarTemp)
+Original Based on OctoPrint-NavbarTemp by imrahil (https://github.com/imrahil/OctoPrint-NavbarTemp) Forked from l00ma/OctoPrint-roomTemp (https://github.com/l00ma/OctoPrint-roomTemp)

-This plugin displays room temperature on navbar via a ds18b20 sensor connected to pin n°4 of your raspberry Pi
+This modified plugin now uses the Raspberry Pi's internal CPU temperature sensor and display its temperature on the navbar ~~This plugin displays room temperature on navbar via a ds18b20 sensor connected to pin n°4 of your raspberry Pi~~

 ## Setup: